plabayo/rama/README.md

 > _eBPF_ could help you achieve this, which can be done
 > using https://github.com/foniod/redbpf.
 Note though that this comes
 > with a lot of effort on your side while at the same time not giving a lot in return.

+## FAQ

+### Why the name rama?

+The name _rama_ is Japanese for llama and written as "ラマ".
+This animal is used as a our mascot and spiritual inspiration of this proxy framework.
+It was chosen to honor our connection with Peru, the homeland of this magnificent animal, and translated into Japanese because we gratefully have built _rama_ upon the broad shoulders of the [Tokio and its community](https://tokio.rs/).